The Restless Corpse of La Poile

 “You are an angel,” she whispered.

-“Yesterday,” she continued, “my husband, John, took sick.
-We’ve been married nearly sixty years and I have never known him to be ill.
+“And yesterday,” she continued, “John took sick.
+We’ve been married nearly sixty years, I have never known him to be ill.
 I tried to nurse him, but nothing worked.
-I wanted to go for help but I couldn’t leave him.
-The nearest house is miles away and I couldn’t leave him.
-I could see he was dying.
-I could let him be alone.”
+I wanted to go for help but I couldn’t leave.
+The nearest house is miles away.
+I couldn’t leave him.”

 “Though I knew he was going to die, I could hardly credit it.
 It didn’t seem as if it could be true; just two days ago we were so happy.
-I don’t know how I will get through this alone.
+I don’t know how I will get through this alone.”

-“I’d barely set about it when, again, there came a knock,” she shook her head, “I knew to expect nothing outside, still I played my part in the charade.
+“I’d barely set about it when, yet again, there came a knock,” she shook her head, “I knew to expect nothing outside, still I played my part in the charade.
 I went to the door, opened it, found nothing, and slammed it shut.

 “When I went back to John,” the widow paused, “the bed was empty.”

 “I felt sick, as if God were mocking me.
 I pushed his corpse back down on the bed.
-I’d no sooner done it than the terrible knocking came again.”
+I’d no sooner done it, than the terrible knocking came again.”

 She looked at the skipper, “And that was you.”